tenzir/tenzir/web/docs/understand/operators/transformations/summarize.md

 # summarize

-The `summarize` operator bundles input records according to a grouping expression and applies an aggregation function over each group.

-The extent of a group depends on the pipeline input.
-For import and export pipelines, a group comprises a single batch (configurable as `vast.import.batch-size`).
-For compaction, a group comprises an entire partition (configurable as `vast.max-partition-size`).
+Groups events and applies aggregate functions on each group.

 ## Synopsis

 ```
-summarize [FIELD=]AGGREGATION(EXTRACTOR[, …])[, …] by EXTRACTOR[, …] [resolution DURATION]
+summarize <[field=]aggregation>... by <extractor>... [resolution <duration>]
 ```

+## Description

+The `summarize` operator groups events according to a grouping expression and applies an aggregation function over each group.
+The operator consumes the entire input before producing an output.

+Fields that neither occur in an aggregation function nor in the `by` list are dropped from the output.

-### Aggregation Functions
+### `[field=]aggregation`

 Aggregation functions compute a single value of one or more columns in a given group.
-Fields that neither occur in an aggregation function nor in the `by` list are dropped from the output.
+Syntactically, `aggregation` has the form `f(xs...)` where `f` is the aggregation function and `xs` a comma-separated list arguments.

+By default, the name for the new field `aggregation` is its string representation, e.g., `min(timestamp)`.
+You can specify a different name by prepending a field assignment, e.g., `min_ts=min(timestamp)`.

 The following aggregation functions are available:

 - `sum`: Computes the sum of all grouped values.
 - `min`: Computes the minimum of all grouped values.
-- `max`: Computes the maxiumum of all grouped values.
+- `max`: Computes the maximum of all grouped values.
 - `any`: Computes the disjunction (OR) of all grouped values.
 Requires the values to be booleans.
 - `all`: Computes the conjunction (AND) of all grouped values.
 Requires the